RTEMS/rtems-docs/user/support/index.rst

 This chapter covers all options available to both users and developers.
-If you believe this is a bug report please submit it to the bug tracker otherwise the developers mailing list the default location.
+If you believe this is a bug report please submit it to the bug tracker otherwise the developers mailing list is the default location to send the report.

 Bug Tracker